rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/SRGAN/README.md

 ## Credits

 [SRGAN](https://github.com/Lornatang/SRGAN-PyTorch) - The base code for superresolution has been obtained from here.
-Downstream task and other modifications have been performed on top of this code. <br/>
+Downstream task and other modifications have been performed on top of this code <br/>
 [Grad-CAM](https://github.com/yaleCat/Grad-CAM-pytorch) - The base code for Grad-CAM has been derived from here